Doctor of Philosophy Degree Program

 Components of the Doctoral TA Curriculum

 Doctoral students are required to complete the Doctoral TA Curriculum during Years 2, 3, and 4 of the doctoral program.
-The Doctoral TA Curriculum requires a minimum of 160 hours of TA work per year, annualized across Summer Term and the regular academic terms.
-The 160 hours of TA work per year can be fulfilled through any combination of TA roles across all Departmental courses with a “340” course number.
+The Doctoral TA Curriculum requires an average of 160 hours of TA work per year, annualized across Summer Term and the regular academic terms.
+The required amount of TA work each year can be fulfilled through any combination of TA roles across all Departmental courses.
+After reaching an average of 160 hours of TA work completed for the year, additional TA work in subsequent Terms can be compensated through Supplemental Pay.
+Institute courses, and MAS courses do not count towards the Doctoral TA Curriculum.

 Required TA training activities and methods of assessment